-- (a) when the electrical cables were re-connected to the vigilance control box the safety cont ol systems operated satisfactorily; - (b) the vacuum switch operated satisfactorily and would cut power in the event of the operation of the driver's safety control; - (c) the guard's brake valves operated normally: - (d) the pressure switch operated satisfactorily and would prevent power being applied from the locomotive if air pressure was not available on the control car; - (e) the vacuum gauges operated normally. - A1.
-Mr. then described tests carried out on a push/pull train set to determine the combination of the settings of the controls in the control cab under which it would run away.
-He was satisfied that only when the safety control equipment was isolated, the brake was off, the forward/reverse lever was in the forward position and the power controller was in any one of notices 1 to 8 would the train run away under power.
+- (a) when the electrical cables were re-connected to the vigilance control box the safety control systems operated satisfactorily; - (b) the vacuum switch operated satisfactorily and would cut power in the event of the operation of the driver's safety control; - (c) the guard's brake valves operated normally: - (d) the pressure switch operated satisfactorily and would prevent power being applied from the locomotive if air pressure was not available on the control car; - (e) the vacuum gauges operated normally.

+when the train traversed the drossover.

-Mr. hext detailed a test carried out to ascertain where a push/pull train would stop if the small vacuum hose was forced apart when traversing the crossover to the Northern line where a push/pull train would stop if the small vacuum hose was forced apart when traversing the crossover to the Northern line outside Connolly Station at 10 m.p.h.
+Mr. Corcoran then described tests carried out on a push/pull train 41. set to determine the combination of the settings of the controls in the control cab under which it would run away.
+He was satisfied that only when the safety control equipment was isolated, the brake was off, the forward/reverse lever was in the forward position and the power controller was in any one of notcoes 1 to 8 would the train run away under power.
+Mr. Corcoran next detailed a test carried out to ascertain where a push/pull train would stop if the small vacuum hose was forced apart when traversing the crossover to the Northern line outside Connolly Station at 10 m.p.h.
 When the hose was disconnected 53 ft. south of the northern set of switches of the crossover the train stopped 750 feet short of where the 07.00 ex Pearse train was said to have stopped on 21st October.
 There is a speed limit of 10 m.p.h. over the crossover.

-In two further tests at 10 m.p.h. all hose connection remained intact when the train traversed the crossover.

-wacuum hose did come off and was reconnected it was not possible for a push/pull train to move away with the controls in the position in which they were found in the O7.00 ex Pearse train after the collision as the brakes were not fully released while the locomotive attempted to take maximum power.
-In these tests the vacuum was 21"Hg.
-With a vacuum of 21"Hg. there was sufficient differential pressure to trip the locomotive overloads.
-If the vacuum had been just something more than 16"Hg. which is the minimum at which power can be taken from the locomotive, it might be equivalent to the brake being fully released.
+In two further tests at 10 m.p.h. all hose connection remained intact Mr. Corcoran said that further tests showed that if the small vacuum hose did come off and was reconnected it was not possible for a push/pull train to move away with the controls in the position in which they were found in the 07.00 ex Pearse train after the collision as the brakes were not fully released while the locomotive attempted to take maximum power.
+In these tests the vacuum was 21°Hg.
+With a vacuum of 21°Hg, there was sufficient differential pressure to trip the locomotive overloads.
+If the vacuum had been just something more than 16°Hg, which is the minimum at which power can be taken from the locomotive, it might be equivalent to the brake being fully released.

-In a test of the audibility of detonators placed on the line at various points between Connolly Station and Gormanston the sound of the detonators exploding was heard in the front of the train; further back along the train the sound of the explosions might or might not be heard.
+In a test of the audibility of detonators placed on the line at various points between Comnolly Station and Gormanston the sound of the detonators exploding was heard in the front of the train; further back along the train the sound of the explosions might or might not be heard.

-Chief Mechanical Engineer, stated that the safety control equipment handle was required for certain operational situations as well as for emergency situations.
-In normal operations on the Dublin suburban system there would be no need The handle is sealed with wire as a to isolate this handle. supervisory control.
-He would see disadvantages in using heavier There could be disadventages and advantages in using a lock on the handle or in having the handle outside the control cab. agreed that if there was a pressure differential of Mr only l"Hg. in the vacuum system the brake might not hold.
+Mr. M. Devereaux, Chief Mechanical Engineer, stated that the safety control equipment handle was required for certain operational situations as well as for emergency situations.
+In normal operations on the Dublin suburban system there would be no need to isolate this handle.
+The handle is sealed with wire as a supervisory control.
+He would see disadvantages in using heavier There could be disadvantages and advantages in using a lock on the handle or in having the handle outside the control cab.
+Mr. Devereaux agreed that if there was a pressure differential of only l"Hg. in the vacuum system the brake might not hold.
 He considered the shunting method outlined in Mr. Brady's instruction dated 23rd August, 1974, quite safe for Pearse Station There would not be sufficient space at the servicing depot for the complete push/pull train sets when the locomotives were being serviced at the weekends.